ALL STATE DATA UPDATED FOR 2022!

 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2020, all Mississippi offices averaged a shorter wait time when compared to the national average.
-The state as a whole has a lower approval rating.
-The highest average approval rating they have is in Tupelo, which was only at 55.6%.
+As the table here and the chart below indicate, in 2021, all Mississippi offices averaged a shorter wait time when compared to the national average.
+However, the state as a whole has a lower approval rating at 48.4%.
+The highest average approval rating they have is in Tupelo, which was only at 62.2%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Hearing Offices in Mississippi & The SSA Offices They Serve

 These are the “Office of Hearing Operations” offices in Mississippi.
 These offices are where hearings are scheduled and generally conducted.
 Each OHO office supports a number of regional Social Security Administration field offices.
 You are likely (but not guaranteed) to have your hearing scheduled with a Judge who works in the OHO office that supports the SSA field office nearest to you.